Sunday, January 16, 2022

 - 5:00 pm – Holy Eucharist with Fr.
 Robert and Mtr.
 Michele in church (not livestreamed)

-The 10:30 am Holy Eucharist service will be streamed to both our our Facebook page and YouTube channel; click on the linked image above to go directly to the service’s stream on YouTube.
-The service will also be available at the top of our this page once the stream has begun.
+The 10:30 am service will be streamed to both our our Facebook page and YouTube channel; click on the linked image above to go directly to the service’s stream on YouTube.
+The service will also be available at the top of our this page once the stream has begun at 5:30 pm.

 The easiest way to watch all livestreams and videos on Facebook is by clicking here.
 You do not need a Facebook account to tune in; simply click the link and watch – and don’t forget to unmute the video feed by clicking on the speaker icon in the lower righthand corner of the video.